Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This resume summary statement is oozing with passion, but it is also specific.
 It details the robust experience of the applicant and mentions their notable success coaching a physics team to national victories.

-Learn the top 10 skills required for a teacher job in 2023.
+Learn the top 10 skills required for a teacher job.

 Bad example: